MisterMakerNL/Trilium-HA-Addon/TriliumNext Notes/README.md

 When running for the first time, the stup will start.
 Please note:

-- **Important**: During initial setup, TriliumNext Notes will display the IP address and port of Home Assistant.
+- **Important**: During initial setup, Trilium Notes will display the IP address and port of Home Assistant.
 This is normal behavior caused by Home Assistant's ingress system.

-- Ignore the displayed URL and instead use the Home Assistant interface to access TriliumNext Notes (via the addon or sidebar).
+- Ignore the displayed URL and instead use the Home Assistant interface to access Trilium Notes (via the addon or sidebar).

 - Create a user for and set a secure password.